buzzdecafe/buzzdecafe.github.com/_posts/2018-07-22-a-response-to-paul-englishs-_how-to-be-a-great-programmer_.md

 <ol>
   <li>I object to the clickbait-and-switch title about becoming a great <em>programmer</em> when that is really not what the article is
 about <em>at all</em>.
-Now, one could argue English is *really* saying that a programmer can increase their value to their employer by being acutely aware of the architectural constraints of the business and using those to guide technical decisions.
+Now, one could argue English is <em>really</em> saying that a programmer can increase their value to their employer by being acutely aware of the architectural constraints of the business and using those to guide technical decisions.
 I would not argue with that at all, that is practically a truism.
 But that is not what the article says.
 I would counter that the thesis of the article is explicitly about "greatness", not "value"; and its examples of "greatness" are all bound to particular architectural concerns, especially speed to market, as shown above.</li>
   <li>I object to the assertion that "adhering to my priorities" is a recipe for "greatness" in general.</li>